 - Clari’s Time Series Data Hub, which historically tracks and time-stamps every single field in the CRM every 15 minutes, automatically analyzes millions of data points all the way down to the individual sales rep, looking back at years of data to predict the likelihood of each deal closing that quarter.
 It also predicts how much pipeline will likely be needed to hit the number you’re being asked to hit based on historical conversion rates so you can prepare and plan for out-quarter opportunities.

 - Automatically harvest sales activity and customer engagement data, saving your reps from manual and time consuming data entry into CRM

 - With data entry covered, you have clean and complete opportunity data so you can inspect deals before heading to your 1:1 strategy sessions.
 If there is pipeline risk in the quarter, they can spot it early and pull in out-quarter deals to cover.
 Clari even takes into consideration each individual rep’s unique behavior (sandbaggers, happy ears and everything in between) and uses that to drive our predictive models.
 This also helps sales managers understand how to better coach reps and spend time identifying deals at risk to take action.

 - Because Clari lives in the cloud, it can be accessed from anywhere and by anyone, serving as a single source of truth for the entire revenue operations team.

-In addition, part of Clari's value is it helps enforce your sales process, standardizing stages and creating compliance across your team.
+In addition, part of Clari's value is it helps govern your sales process, standardizing stages and giving control over execution.
 All these things help filter out the noisy deals that don't belong in your forecast, spot risky deals that might need additional attention, and make it easier for the entire revenue team to have a shared goal in mind (which is to forecast accurately and meet or exceed goals).

 Improve Your Sales Forecasting Accuracy Process Today